 - “Near Threatened” on the IUCN Red List.

 - It has many names including: “kit,” “stingaree,” “stingray,” and “whip stingray.”

-- Southern stingray often stays buried in the sand during the day and emerges at night to hunt.
+- The southern stingray often stays buried in the sand during the day and emerges at night to hunt.

 - Stingrays will intentionally frequent “cleaning stations” where their external parasites are removed by cleaners such as the bluehead wrasse and Spanish hogfish.

-- Southern stingray lives alone or with a mate, and is occasionally found in groups.
+- The southern stingray lives alone or with a mate, and is occasionally found in groups.

-- Southern stingray is a non-aggressive animal, posing little threat to humans.
+- The southern stingray is a non-aggressive animal, posing little threat to humans.
 However, if stepped on, the ray will use its spine in defense.

-- This ray is ovoviviparous, meaning the eggs hatch within the mother’s body and she gives birth to fully formed young.
-Gestation is 4 to11 months and litter sizes range from 2 to 10 pups, with an average of four pups per litter.
+- Ovoviviparous- the eggs hatch within the mother’s body and she gives birth to fully formed young.
+Gestation is 4-11 months and litter sizes range from 2-10 pups, with an average of four pups per litter.

-- Southern stingray’s barb venom is heat sensitive, and breaks down at higher temperatures.
+- The venom in a stingray’s barb is heat sensitive and breaks down at higher temperatures.

 - Indigenous people have been known to use stingray spines to make spears, knives and other tools.